khainn03/Business-Analytics-Customer-Segmentation/README.md

 # Business Analytics and Customer Segmentation

 ## Overview
-This repository contains an SQL script designed to analyze critical business statistics, with a primary focus on customer segmentation.
+This repository contains an SQL script that analyzes and derives critical business statistics from a customer transactions dataset, with a primary focus on customer segmentation.
 The goal is to provide a clear and organized summary of key business metrics and segment customers based on their purchasing behavior.
 Rather than recording individual statistics in an Excel spreadsheet, the script aims to produce a summary table view as the final output, providing a convenient and dynamic way to assess the business's performance and customer segments directly in the SQL environment.

 ## Key Features